 - close the case with no further action;

 - close the case and issue advice to the veterinary nurse;

-- refer a complaint to the DC for a hearing.
-It will do this where it considers that there is a realistic prospect of the DC finding that the veterinary nurse’s alleged conduct falls far short of the standard expected of a reasonably competent veterinary nurse.
-The PIC will do so in particular when it takes the view that the behaviour, if proved, is fundamentally incompatible with his/her being a veterinary nurse and this may include any behaviours in the following (non-exhaustive) list:
+- refer a complaint to the RVNDC for a hearing.
+It will do this where it considers that there is a realistic prospect of the RVNDC finding that the veterinary nurse’s alleged conduct falls far short of the standard expected of a reasonably competent veterinary nurse, and it considers that it is in the public interest to do so.
+The Stage 2 RVNPIC will do so in particular when it takes the view that the behaviour, if proved, is fundamentally incompatible with their being a veterinary nurse and this may include any behaviours in the following (non-exhaustive) list:

 - Very poor professional performance where there has been a serious departure from the standards set out in the RCVS Code of Professional Conduct;

 - Causing, or causing risk of, serious harm to animals or the public, particularly where there is a breach of trust;

 - Offences involving violence and/or loss of human life;